 Nobody can deny the effect that computers have had on our life and society.
 From the internet to mobile phones, space travel to medical diagnostics, computers touch every aspect of our lives and have driven world change.
-Yet few of us really know how they function or have the skills to make them work for us.
-This course is aimed at students who want to learn practical, hands-on skills with a view to progressing onto university or a computing-related apprenticeship.
+Join us on this course to learn how they function and how to make them work for us.

 Duration: Two years

-To have achieved A*/9-C/4 grades in at least seven GCSE programmes, including GCSE English and a grade B/6 in GCSE Maths.
+Students should have grades 9-4 in seven GCSE programmes including GCSE English, and a grade 6 in GCSE Mathematics.